Vanthink-UED/vue-core-image-upload/README.md

 + `toCropImgH`: the height of cropbox
 + `maxWidth`: the maxium width of your target image
 + `maxHeight`: the maxium height of your target image

+If you want to change the crop window style , you should write your own css files.

 ### MIT Liscense